 How I got the idea of hollowing out logs on my own?

-As I visited one of my friend who is also a plant enthusiast, I saw the creative way in which she had planted lovely petunia flowers in a hollow log.
+As I visited one of my tree loving friends who is also a plant enthusiast, I saw the creative way in which she had planted lovely petunia flowers in a hollow log.
 I could not get it out of mind even days after the visit and thus I ultimately started searching for similar log planters.
 As I was browsing the internet for them, I came across various DIY sites from where I got the inspiration of doing it on my own.

 Why I wrote this article?